 Mary Beth and her husband Robbie have a blended family of five children and six grandchildren.
 Two of Mary Beth's children are Tiny Tim alumni, as are two of her granddaughters.
 Outside of TLC, Mary Beth loves spending time with her family and friends.
 She keeps busy with her grandchildren, and also enjoys baking, taking walks, and watching movies and sports, especially baseball!

 Amanda Brunning, Preschool Teacher, 2014

 Amanda Brunning has a BA in Early Childhood Development with a focus in Teaching.
 She has worked with children with Special needs for the past six years in California.
-She and her husband moved to Colorado this past year.
-Amanda loves to be outdoors playing with her dogs.
-She also loves her job working with children to help build social kills, communication skills and to help build a solid educational foundation.
+She and her husband moved to Colorado in 2013.

 Tavita Grimaldo, Preschool Teacher, 1992

 Tavita has worked with TLC since 1992.
-She began at TLC working with children 2 1/2 to 5, and now works with infants in TLC's nursery.
+She began at TLC working with children 2 1/2 to 5, and has worked with infants and toddlers at TLC as well as leading a preschool classroom.
 Tavita has enjoyed getting to know all the children and their families during the two decades she has worked at TLC.